Regulatory framework and authorities

 What is the authorisation or licensing process for funds?
 What are the key requirements that apply to managers and operators of investment funds in your jurisdiction?

 Regulation of funds is primarily exercised through regulation of managers.
 It requires that the manager is either fully licensed or registered with BaFin under the KAGB.
-If a fund is internally managed, then the fund itself needs a licence or registration.
+If a fund is internally managed it needs a licence or registration.

 Read this article in full: